Unhosted wallet verification

 • Establishing trust with their customers and reducing the potential for fraud.

-How Unhosted Wallet Verification works?
+How Unhosted Wallet Verification works

-1. The VASP gets notified about the transaction and sends Alice a message asking her to confirm wallet control.
-This message contains a link and a private encrypted verification key.
+3. The VASP sends Alice a message with the link asking her to confirm wallet ownership by signing the message with her private key.

-3. After that, the wallet is verified, the transaction is sent for further processing, and the wallet is stored in the system so that Alice won’t have to verify it again.
+4. After Alice confirms wallet ownership by following the link and signing in to her wallet, the wallet is verified, the Travel Rule message is sent for further processing, and the wallet is stored in the system so that Alice will not have to verify it again.

-How to enable Unhosted Wallet Verification?
+How to enable Unhosted Wallet Verification

 If you have never used Sumsub, visit our website and click Get started to begin your journey or contact our sales department.